zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Petra says, “If this were an ongoing service, I wou ld.
 But this is a one-time thing.”
 An “ongoing (ongoing) service” is one that continue s over a long period of time, one that repeats every month or every six months or  every week, even.
 Petra doesn’t want to use a direct deposit system because  “this is a one-time thing.”
 “One-time” means it is only going to happen a singl e time.
 It is only happening once.
 “Do you think I could try your credit card?”
 Petra asks.
 Ken says, “I don’t know about that.”
 Ken doesn’t want Petra using his credit card to buy this thing over the internet.

 Petra says, “All right.
 If you feel funny about doi ng that,” meaning if you don’t think it’s a good idea, you think it’s strange, or you feel uncomfortable about it, “then could you buy me a gift card for this website  and then I can turn around and use the balance?”
-A “gift card” is usually a small plastic card like a credit card that you buy for someone else so that that person c an use it to buy things at a certain store.
+A “gift card” is usually a small plastic card like a credit card that you buy for someone else so that that person can use it to buy things at a certain store.
 So, you go to a big store and you bu y a $50 gift card for someone.
 That person can then buy something at that store, b ut only at that store, using that $50 gift card.

 Gift cards now can also be used electronically.
 Tha t’s what Petra is suggesting that Ken do for her.
 She will then use this gift ca rd that Ken buys her to buy something on that website.
 That’s what she means by  the expression “use the balance” (balance).
 The “balance” refers to the amo unt of money on the gift card, in this case.
 “Balance” can also refer to the amoun t of money you have in your bank account.